Atlanta shooting suspect in custody after hourslong manhunt - KESQ

 The suspect in a mass shooting at a Midtown Atlanta medical building that left one woman dead and four others wounded Wednesday is in custody after an hourslong manhunt, according to the Atlanta Police Department.

-The suspect in a Midtown Atlanta mass shooting that left one woman dead and four others wounded Wednesday was spotted in the Cobb County area -- just northwest of the city -- roughly 20 minutes after fleeing the scene, police say.

-A massive manhunt has been ongoing for nearly seven hours after authorities said 24-year-old Deion Patterson opened fire in the waiting room of Northside Hospital Medical, killing a 39-year-old woman and sending four others to the hospital before fleeing in a vehicle he carjacked nearby.
+Authorities searched for nearly eight hours after they said 24-year-old Deion Patterson opened fire in the waiting room of Northside Hospital Medical, killing a 39-year-old woman and sending four others to the hospital before fleeing in a vehicle he carjacked nearby.

 Authorities were called to the scene just after noon Wednesday, Atlanta Police Chief Darin Schierbaum said.
 The women wounded range in age from 25 to 71.